-- 12.C.3.
-Round Robin.
-All players or teams play each other.
-Games may use any of the approved tournament scoring options.
-(See Rule 12.B.)
-The winner is determined based on number of matches won.
-If two or more teams are tied: - 12.C.3.a.
-First tie-breaker: head-to-head matches won. - 12.C.3.b.
+- 12.C.3.b.
+First tie-breaker: head-to-head matches won among the tied teams. - 12.C.3.c.
 Second tie-breaker: point differential of all games played. (e.g., Team A won Match 1 11-8, 11-4, so they would have a point differential of +10.
 Team A then wins the second match 11-9, 2-11, 11-6.
 For this round, they would have a point differential of -2.
-This would give them a total for the day of +8.)

-- 12.C.3.c.
-Third tie-breaker: head-to-head point differential. - 12.C.3.d.
-Fourth tie-breaker: point differential against next-highest team. (e.g., If the teams are tied for second, use point differentials against the first-place team.) - 12.C.4.
+This would give them a total for the day of +8.) - 12.C.3.d.
+Third tie-breaker: head-to-head point differential. - 12.C.3.e.
+Fourth tie-breaker: point differential against next-highest player/team (e.g., if the players/teams are tied for second, use point differentials against the first-place team.) - 12.C.4.
 Pool Play.
 The participants are divided into two or more player pools.
-Each pool plays a round robin to determine the qualifiers that put the players into a single-elimination or double-elimination playoff.
+Each pool plays a round robin to determine the qualifiers that put the players into a single-elimination or double-elimination playoff. - 12.C.5.

-12.C.5.
 Non-Pool Play.
-The participants are seeded based
+The participants are seeded based on the results of the round robin and play either a single or double elimination medal round format of two of